SebastianZug/GitHubStatisticsBasedOnActions/README.md

 ```
 ![Alt text](/statistics/LastMonth.png?raw=true "Last 30 days")

 The corresponding action description is available in `.github\workflow`.
+It is activiated by changes in files with extention `.md`.